 Over at St Erth, it was very interesting for us to see how their perennial beds coped in Winter.
 As we had arrived just after they completed the late Winter cut back, we did notice that the perennial beds looked quite bare compared to our visit back in December last year.
 However, new growth could already be seen coming through the soil, signalling the arrival of Spring.

-The emergence of new growth means the ‘bareness’ is only very temporary and, similar to Lambley, there are a number of shrubs in the garden that become much more prominent during this time and bulbs that will flower during the late Winter and Spring period, creating a sprinkling of colour.
+The emergence of new growth means the ‘bareness’ is only very temporary and, similar to Lambley, there are a number of shrubs in the garden design that become much more prominent during this time and bulbs that will flower during the late Winter and Spring period, creating a sprinkling of colour.

 One of the highlights of our visit to St Erth, which I have to make mention of, were the gorgeous white hellebores that were flowering en mass under the Birch trees.
 They really did look magnificent and created some fantastic Winter interest in the garden!